 - Lyme disease.

-- Diagnosis is based on clinical classification - as in the table, above - and on histopathology.
+- Stevens-Johnson syndrome diagnosis is based on clinical classification - as in the table, above - and on histopathology.

 - Skin biopsy: demonstrates that the bullae are subepidermal.
 Epidermal cell necrolysis may be seen and perivascular areas are infiltrated with lymphocytes.